-The embassy of Armenia in Copenhagen presents
+The Embassy of Armenia in Copenhagen is proud to present

 Jussi Flemming Biørn’s grandmother was a Norwegian missionary nurse who saved thousands of lives through her missions and orphanages throughout Western Armenia during World War I. John Hodian’s grandmother was an Armenian genocide survivor who endured unthinkable hardships in her journey from her native land to her new life in America.
 We will celebrate the power of these two women in stories and songs that reflect the creative re-birth of a new generation of Diaspora Armenians.

 Jussi Biørn will introduce us to the many ancient and modern connections between Norway and Armenia.
 He will present a short film focusing on the work of his grandmother Bodil, and his own mysterious Armenian roots.
-Afterwards Epiphany 3 will present a concert of intriguing music with roots in Armenian music, classical, folk, rock and improvisation.
+Afterwards Epiphany 3 will perform a concert of intriguing music with roots in Armenian music, classical, folk, rock and improvisation.

 "Composer John Hodian plays evocative melodies and intricate rhythms on the piano that reflect his Armenian roots, his classical training and a love of improvisation.
 Bet Williams sings, breathes, shouts, whispers and cries with her 4- octave-range voice.
 On percussion, their 13-year-old son Jack Hodian possesses a keen sense of rhythm unparalleled by most adult drummers."

 - Hamburg Abendblatt